-✤ Accounting
+Accounting

 Study abroad financial procedures are governed by the University System of Georgia Business Procedures Manual Section 21.0.
-The program will need to set up and maintain two accounts: an instructional account and an department sales and services (DSS) account.
-These two differ in their source of revenue and in the types of expenditures that are permissible.
+The program will need to set up and maintain three accounts: an instructional account and a department sales and services (DSS) account and an emergency fund account.
+These three differ in their source of revenue and in the types of expenditures that are permissible.